rosmanov/chrome-bee/README.md

 *Bee* (_Browser's External Editor_) extension allows to edit text fields with an external editor.

+There are two steps to follow before using this extension:
+1. Install a host application
+2. Configure the extension in browser

+**Attention!
+Both steps are required.
+Please don't forget to assign a keyboard shortcut for invocation of external editor.**

 # Supported browsers

 - **Firefox 57+**